 What is Iberian ham?
 First we have to understand where the ham comes from.
-It comes from the Iberian pig, a rare endemic breed of Portugal and Spain, which originated from the Mediterranean wild boar.
+The Iberian pig originated from a rare endemic breed of Portugal and Spain, which originated from the Mediterranean wild boar.
 They can be either acorn fed in the wild or grain fed.

 Most Iberian pigs are easy to recognize, they have black hoofs, are smaller and have a darker colour than the other typical pig breeds that you find in Spain.
 However, some Iberian pigs are not black, while other non-Iberian breeds, like the Mangalica pig, may have black hoofs.
-One of the best ways to differentiate it is when you cut the ham, the meat must be intermingled with the fat, creating that glossy marbling fat from the Iberian ham.
+One of the best ways to differentiate it is when you cut the ham, the meat intermingles with the fat, creating that glossy marbling fat from the Iberian ham.
 Other breeds that you can find in Spain are Duroc, Pietrain, and Landrace.
-These are used to make Serrano ham but not Iberian ham.
+These produces Serrano ham but not Iberian ham.
 Iberian ham has to come from a pig which has at least a 50% Iberian ham DNA.

 Similar to the bluefin tuna the best ones are exploited in a sustainable way.
 In Spain we eat everything of the pig, as well as of the tuna.

 The most expensive Iberian ham is 100% Iberian pig, fed exclusively on acorns, Grass, mushrooms in the Iberian peninsula.
 However, it does not have to be your favourite, some people from my Iberian ham tours prefered 50-75% Iberian pig and fed exclusively on acorns.
 It all depends on your taste.